AlirezaKheirandish/PythonLab/README.md

 traverse "$1"
 ```

-another way to implement this function is represented in the below script.
+Implementing this function in a different way is represented in the below script.

 ```
 #!/bin/bash